Virtual Coulomb branch and vertex functions: Nonabelian case

 \end{enumerate} \end{Assumption}

-These assumptions hold for typical examples we are interested in, such as Nakajima quiver varieties, where the torus $\sA$ is the flavor torus acting on the framing spaces, and Assumption (iii) follows from \cite{MN}.
-For Assumption (ii), see for example \cite{Gon}.
+Assumption (i)-(iii) hold for typical examples we are interested in, such as Nakajima quiver varieties, where the torus $\sA$ is the flavor torus acting on the framing spaces.
+See \cite{MN} for (iii) and \cite{Gon} for (ii).

 Note that the stability condition $\theta$ now lies in $\chr(\sK)_\bR^\sW$.
-For the wall-and-chamber structure, let's consider the following finer structure in $\chr(\sK)_\bR$: besides the characters $\chi_i$'s that appear in $\sN$, all roots $\alpha \in \Phi$ of $\sG$ also define the walls.
-In other words, walls are given by hyperplanes spanned by \emph{generalized roots}.
+For the wall-and-chamber structure, let us consider the following finer structure in $\chr(\sK)_\bR$: besides the characters $\chi_i$'s that appear in $\sN$, all roots $\alpha \in \Phi$ of $\sG$ also define the walls.
+In other words, walls are given by hyperplanes spanned by \emph{generalized roots} (see \cite{BFN}).
 As in \cite[Theorem 5.1]{HL-S}, under the Assumption (i) above, the walls of $X$ are the intersection of such walls with $\chr(\sK)_\bR^\sW$.